jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

 * :ref:`I know how to place values in strings<telephone>`.
 * :ref:`I know how to make a person say hello with f-strings<how to make a person with f-strings>`.

-:ref:`Would you like to see me separate the tests and solutions in the functions project?<separate and equal functions>`
+:ref:`Would you like to test making a person with a class?<how to make a person with a class>`

 ----